reside-ic/reside-ic.github.io/content/blog/gotchaR-bumps.md

 Now all my friends suddenly seem to like Haggis.
 And Cheese too.
 Or do they?
 A bit more exploring reveals that my friends in the `data.table` like absolutely everything in the universe.
 Even mushrooms.
+And NULL too.
 This may or may not be true in reality, but it is definitely not what I wanted the subset to do.

-It turns out here, that with a `data.table`, subsetting does not behave as expected if I write in the form `data[data$thing == thing, ]`.
-If I change my `who_likes` function to this:-
+What's happening is: when I write
+`data[data$food == food, ]`, then `data.table` interprets the right-hand `food` as being
+the column in `data`, rather than the argument to `who_likes`.
+If instead I write:-

 ```
 who_likes <- function(x) {